apache/metron/metron-platform/metron-elasticsearch/README.md

 roll hourly, whereas an `es.date.format` of `yyyy.MM.dd` would have the consequence that the indices would roll daily.

+### `es.document.id`

+This property defines the message field that is used to define the document ID when a message is indexed by Elasticsearch.
+This allows a user to customize the identifier that is used by Elasticsearch when indexing documents.

+* By default, Metron's GUID field will be used as the source of the document ID.
+Using a randomized UUID like Java's UUID.randomUUID() can negatively impact Elasticsearch performance.

+* To allow Elasticsearch to define its own document id, this property should be set to a blank or empty string.
+In this case, the document ID will not be set by the client and Elasticsearch will define its own.

+* If a user wants to set their own custom document ID, they can create an enrichment that defines a new message field; for example called `my_document_id`.
+They should then use this new message field to set the Elasticsearch document ID.
+    ```
+    es.document.id = my_document_id
+    ```

 ## Upgrading to 5.6.2

 Users should be prepared to re-index when migrating from Elasticsearch 2.3.3 to 5.6.2.
 There are a number of template changes, most notably around